-ıa n you have certain rights and protections that are summanzed below.
-Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists.
-We will make a good faith effort to provide you with at least 30 days' notice that your provider is leaving our plan so that you have time to select a new provider.
+ian you have contain rights and protostions that are summanzed below. □ Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. □We will notify you that your provider is leaving our plan so that you have time to select a new provider.

-☐ We will assist you in needs. selecting a new qualified provider to continue managing your health care g medical treatment you have the right to request, and we will work with e medically necessary treatment you are receiving is not interrupted. ☐ If our network does rethat service at in-network not have a qualified specialist for a plan-covered service, we must cover work cost sharing. provider or that your re not furnished you with a qualified provider to replace your previous care is not being appropriately managed, you have the right to file a laint to the QIO, a quality of care grievance to the plan, or both.
-Please see - our doctor or specialist is leaving your plan, please contact us so we can a new provider to manage your care.
-You may call Customer S Service for assistance at the number listed in Chapter 2 of this booklet. authorization is the response rior authorization from the plan in order to be covered.
-Obtaining prior possibility of the PCP or treating provider.
-Services and items requiring prior Medical Benefits Chart in Chapter 4, Section 2.1.
-Section 2.3 Ho w to get care from out-of-network providers please note providers that emergency situations.
-Or as long as the services a out-of-network provider , you can choose to receive care from out-of-network providers.
-However, at do not contract with us are under no obligation to treat you, except in ur plan will cover services from either network or out-of-network providers, are covered benefits and are medically necessary.
-However, if you use an your share of the costs for your covered services may be higher.
-Here is to know about using out-of-network providers: must be eligible to p provider who has op you receive care fror responsible for the fo re from an out-of-network provider, however, in most cases that provider articipate in Medicare.
-Except for emergency care, we cannot pay a ted out of or been excluded or precluded from the Medicare Program.
-If m a provider who is not eligible to participate in Medicare, you will be ull cost of the services you receive.
-Check with your provider before confirm that they are eligible to participate in Medicare. □ When you obtain ser services using Origin whether to accept M supplier has signed a full payment for cover but you should alway to pay for each service vices out-of-network within the United States, we will pay for covered hal Medicare rules.
-Under Original Medicare, providers can choose edicare assignment.
-Assignment means that the doctor, provider, or an agreement with Medicare to accept the Medicare-approved amount as ered services.
-Most doctors, providers, and suppliers accept assignment, ye check to make sure.
-You may also want to find out how much you have ce or supply before you get it.
-To determine whether non-network doctors assignment (participate in Medicare), contact Medicare (See Chapter 2, donoc or goverage).
+• • care or behavioral health provider leaves our plan, we will notify you if you provider within the past three years. other providers leave our plan, we will notify you if you are assigned to the ently receive care from them, or have seen them within the past three months. ☐We will assist you continued care. in selecting a new qualified in-network provider that you may access for have the right to ly undergoing medical treatment or therapies with your current provider, you request, and we will work with you to ensure, that the medically necessary apies you are receiving continues. ou with information about the different enrollment periods available to you and have for changing plans. but at in-network or any medically necessary covered benefit outside of our provider network, cost sharing, when an in-network provider or benefit is unavailable or set your medical needs. • ur doctor or specialist is leaving your plan, please contact us so we can assist ew provider to manage your care. provider or that y have not furnished you with a qualified provider to replace your previous our care is not being appropriately managed, you have the right to file a quality to the QIO, a quality of care grievance to the plan, or both.
+Please see You may call Custom ner Service for assistance at the number listed in Chapter 2 of this booklet. authorization is the re re prior authorization from the plan in order to be covered.
+Obtaining prior esponsibility of the PCP or treating provider.
+Services and items requiring prior ed in Medical Benefits Chart in Chapter 4, Section 2.1.
+Section 2.3 How to get care from out-of-network providers please note provider emergency situations as long as the service out-of-network prov olan, you can choose to receive care from out-of-network providers.
+However, is that do not contract with us are under no obligation to treat you, except in so.
+Our plan will cover services from either network or out-of-network providers, es are covered benefits and are medically necessary.
+However, if you use an ider, your share of the costs for your covered services may be higher. tant things to know about using out-of-network providers: must be eligible to provider who has you receive care responsible for the receiving services care from an out-of-network provider, however, in most cases that provider o participate in Medicare.
+Except for emergency care, we cannot pay a opted out of or been excluded or precluded from the Medicare Program.
+If from a provider who is not eligible to participate in Medicare, you will be ne full cost of the services you receive.
+Check with your provider before so to confirm that they are eligible to participate in Medicare. services using Or services out-of-network within the United States, we will pay for covered riginal Medicare rules.
+Under Original Medicare, providers can choose whether assignment.
+Assignment means that the doctor, provider, or supplier has signed an agreement with Medicare to accept the Medicare-approved amount as full payment